fedora-infra/python-fedora/doc/service.rst

 exc
 ~~~
-All URLs which return json data should set the ``exc`` variable when the
+All URLs which return JSON data should set the ``exc`` variable when the
 method fails unexpectedly (a database call failed, a place where you would
 normally raise an exception, or where you'd redirect to an error page if a
 user was viewing the html version of the web app).  ``exc`` should be set